 The sun was darkened when he passed away.

 — This is the day when our Savior broke through the gates of death.

 — This is the day when our Savior broke through the gates of death

 All-powerful and ever-living God, your only Son went down among the dead

 and rose again in glory.
 In your goodness raise up your faithful people, buried with him in baptism, to be one with him in the eternal life of heaven, where he lives and reigns with you and the Holy Spirit, one God, forever and ever.

 This Holy Saturday reading focuses on the descent of the Lord Jesus into Hell, the harrowing of hell and the rescue of Adam and Eve.
-It appears in the Roman Church’s Office of Readings for Holy Saturday.
+The reading “He descended into Hell” appears in the Roman Church’s Office of Readings for Holy Saturday.
 The accompanying biblical reading is from Hebrews 4:1-13.
-While it appears that this comes from a Holy Saturday homily written in Greek dating back to the fourth century liturgy (PG 43, 439, 462f), the author of this text is unknown.
+While it appears that “He descended into Hell” comes from a Holy Saturday homily written in Greek dating back to the fourth century liturgy (PG 43, 439, 462f), the author of this text on the Harrowing of Hell is unknown.

 For more on Palm Sunday and Holy Week, see the Holy Week section of the Crossroads Initiative Library.